lusee-night/lusee-night.github.io/_content/about.md

 ## GitHub

-If you are willing to contribute by developing the actual content please <a href="{{ '/content/contact.html' | relative_url }}">contact the site devloper</a>
+If you are interested in contributing to this site please <a href="{{ '/content/contact.html' | relative_url }}">contact the devloper</a>
 for more information.
 Menu items and pages can be quickly added as needed.
+Once a section is set up, creation of material amounts to editing text files (at least in most basic cases).
-GitHub has now integrated the powerful *VS Code* editor into its web portal, which enables the users to do meaning work e.g. modify and create content directly in the browser, without installing any software on their machine.
+GitHub has now integrated the powerful *VS Code* editor into its web portal, which enables the users to do meaningful work e.g. modify and create content directly in the browser, without installing any software on their machine.
+Saving the content will result in automatic "commit/push" to the GitHub repository and automatic site refresh, which may take a couple of minutes.

 ## Using your machine